ShinyTrinkets/twofold.ts/docs/readme.md

 ## increment (s: string, { plus = 1 } = {})

 Very silly DEV tag, increment the input with a number.
 The increment can be any integer, or float, positive or negative.

 ---

 ## countDown (s: string, args: any, meta: any)

 Experimental: Tick tick tick!
+It will count down from N down to 0, and then stop.

 ---

 ## spinner (_: string, args: any, meta: any)

-Experimental: Spinner.
+Experimental: animation spinner.
+It will animate forever, until tfold is closed.

 ---

 ## slowSave (s: string, args: any, meta: any)

 IT'S HACKY: demonstrates how to save intermediate results, while the tag function is still running.
+For a better impementation, look at the streaming implementation from the LLM/AI tag.

 ---

-## jsDocs (_: string, args: any, meta: any)
+## jsDocs (_: string, args: any)

 Scan a file or directory for TypeScript function declarations.
+It is used to generate documentation for the TwoFold functions.

 ---

 ## debug (_: string, args: any, meta: any)

-A tag used for DEV, to echo the parsed tag metadata.
+A tag used for DEV, to echo the parsed tag args and metadata.

 ---

 ## parseNumber (text: string)

-No documentation.

----

-## getDate (text: string | Date)

-No documentation.

----

-## randomChoice (choices: any[])

 No documentation.